UK Study Tours

-City Museum located near Winchester Cathedral has many displays on the varied history of Winchester from the Roman times onwards and well worth a visit.
+City Museum located near Winchester Cathedral has many displays on the varied history of Winchester from the Roman times onward and well worth a visit.
 Entrance: FREE (open till 5pm including Sundays)

 Westgate Museum showcases various items of weaponry.
 Entrance: FREE and open till 5pm Saturday and Sunday.

 House of Jane Austen, private residence therefore no entry allowed, only photos outside.
 Jane is buried at Winchester Cathedral.

 Winchester College.
 Oldest public school in Britain thats been in continous use dating back to the 14th Century.
 Entrance: (guided tour time slot 3.30pm) £6 student price

 The City Cross (also known as the Buttercross) has been dated to the 15th century, and features 12 statues of the Virgin Mary, saints and various historical figures.
 Several statues appear to have been added throughout the structure's history.

 Shopping is available in the high street or its modern indoor shopping malls.